farhang103/english-web-app/README.md

-# BoilerPlate-Vite-React-TailwindCSS
+# English Web app
-## My custom BoilerPlate for Vite + Reactjs + TailwindCSS
+## with Nextjs, TailwindCSS and Firebase